ririw/weekendproject-autocomplete/README.markdown

  * The suggestions should run with only 4GB of ram, so we need to be careful not to include too many.
   * Edit: It turns out that the in-memory version, accessible at aa00f9518967198c1a9997fbadec2309ba5fdc8b, can work with 16GB of memory quite happily!
 So I'm changing this reqirement from 4GB to 16GB.
+    This runs at a comfortable 399774.73 queries per second on my machine (which has 16GB ram).

 ## Algorithm
  There will actually be two algorithms.
 The first is a prefix one, which suggests the next most probably suggestions given a